mbaneshi/tonweb_tut/final_tonweb.md

 You can start your own TON HTTP API instance as it is open source.

-Use mainnet TonCenter API with high ratelimit API key */ const tonweb = new TonWeb( new TonWeb.HttpProvider("https://toncenter.com/api/v2/jsonRPC", {
+Use main net TonCenter API with high rate-limit API key */ const tonweb = new TonWeb( new TonWeb.HttpProvider("https://toncenter.com/api/v2/jsonRPC", {